Types Of Turquoise

 Read More

-Boulder Turquoise is identified by the style of distinctive turquoise veins that run through boulder stones.
-The reason Boulder Turquoise is sometimes called Ribbon Turquoise is because the the turquoise is a “ribbon” that arcs through rich brown boulder stones.
+Boulder Turquoise is identified by the distinctive turquoise veins that run through the boulder stones.
+It's sometimes called Ribbon Turquoise because the turquoise forms a "ribbon" that arcs through rich brown boulder stones.

-The uniqueness of the Turquoise patterns that map through beautiful and varied brown boulder stones really gives Boulder Turquoise jewelry its own distinctive flair.
+The uniqueness of the turquoise patterns mapping through beautiful and varied brown boulder stones gives Boulder Turquoise jewelry its own distinctive flair.

 Boulder Turquoise is valued for both its beauty and rarity.
 Every stone is unique.